davatorium/rofi/doc/rofi.1.markdown

     rofi -show combi -combi-modi "window,run,ssh" -modi combi

-Notes: The i3 window manager does not like commas in the command when specifying an exec command.
+**NOTE**: The i3 window manager does not like commas in the command when specifying an exec command.
 For that case '#' can be used as a separator.

 ### History and Sorting